 What you can do:

-This theme shouldn't be too busy decorations should be beautiful, considered and well placed.
-Less is more here, for a very grown-up, decadent room.
+- This theme shouldn't be too busy.
+Decorations should be considered and well placed.
+Less is more here for a very grown-up, decadent room.

 What you can do: